 Monday, April 1, 2019 at The Loft Literary Center, Minneapolis, Minnesota.
 “Images of Aging in Picture Books” at Picture Book Salon at 7:00 pm.

 Friday, April 26th, 2019.
 Howard Miller Library—Kent District, near Grand Rapids Michigan.
-Time TBA.
+10:30 am.
 Nature’s Friend reading and book signing.

 Saturday, April 27th 2019 at Meijer Gardens, Grand Rapids, Michigan.
 Nature’s Friend reading & book signing at Earth Day event.